msabramo/kallithea/docs/api/api.rst

 grant_user_permission
 ---------------------

 Grant permission for user on given repository, or update existing one if found.
-This command can be executed only using api_key belonging to user with admin rights.
+This command can only be executed using the api_key of a user with admin rights.

 INPUT::